Elizabeth Taylor's Estate—Actress Left Bequest to Ex-Husband

 The Trust and Its Other Beneficiaries

 It wouldn't have been a surprise if Fortensky's interview with the Daily Mail had prompted Elizabeth Taylor's other beneficiaries to loosen their lips, too.
-But, in fact, the estate settled peacefully.
+But the estate settled peacefully.
 All other terms of her revocable living trust have remained private, just as they were intended to.
 It's rumored that the trust passed the majority of her assets to her children, grandchildren, and to various charities.
 It's also believed, according to Bloomberg Business, that Elizabeth Taylor's net worth at the time of her death was between $600 million and $1 billion.

 The lesson to be learned from the course taken by Elizabeth Taylor regarding her estate is that if you want to keep the extent of your estate private, consider forming a revocable living trust just like she did—and caution your beneficiaries to keep their lips sealed after your death.
 When an estate doesn't pass through the court-supervised probate process, the outside world will never become privy to the details of one's financial situation.